Leaving your job

 Leaving a job with an employer participating in the plan?
 Find out what you can do with your plan contributions.

-If you leave your job before your earliest retirement age, you can keep your pension benefit on deposit in the plan.
+If you leave your job before your earliest retirement age, you can keep your pension benefit on deposit in the plan so that you can take a monthly payment when you retire.
 This is called a deferred pension.

 If you think you may work again for an employer participating in the plan, you may consider leaving your pension benefit on deposit in the plan.
 When you return to work with an employer participating in the plan, you may be able to re-enrol in the plan and start contributing again.
 This will increase your pensionable service, which could lead to a larger pension.

-Even if you don’t intend to return to work for an employer participating in the plan, you can leave your pension benefit on deposit in the plan.
+Even if you don’t intend to return to work for an employer participating in the plan, you can still leave your pension benefit on deposit in the plan.
 A pension is a significant financial asset that will provide you with a lifetime monthly income when you retire.
-It may also provide your spouse with an income if you die before them, depending on the pension option you choose.

 After you reach your earliest retirement age and before the end of the year you turn 71 (the age when you have to start receiving your pension), you may apply to receive a monthly pension that will continue for your lifetime.

 Watch the video to learn more about how the decisions you make today can impact your retirement income in the future.